musesum/Tr3/README.md

 - when either `j1` or `j2` activates, it reevals `j1 < j2`
 - when `n`, `p`, or `q` acts, it reevals `n>p`, `p>q`, and `q>0`

-Ternaries act like railroad switches the condition merely switches the gate, where each event passing through that gate does not need re-invoke the condition
+Ternaries act like railroad switches, where the condition merely switches the gate.
+So, each event passing through a gate does *not* need re-invoke the condition

 - when `b` acts, it connects `c` and disconnects `d`
 - when `n`, `p`, or `q` acts, it is switching between `n1`, `p1`, `q1`